 "If your body is depleted of the proper nutritional foods it needs, it could drastically affect your physical and mental health in a myriad of ways,” says Dr. Carrie Lam, MD of Lam Coaching, based in California.
 "This is a state where the body is deprived of the optimum dose of nutrients it needs, but any illness has yet to arrive.
 Consider it a grey zone between wellness and sickness."

 So how do you know if you’re low on essential vitamins and minerals?
 Well, the only way to really know is to get a blood panel, something that’s available to you by way of your primary care physician.
 It's important to listen to your body and stay mindful of any changes, so that you can report them to your doctor.

-These deficiencies can be worsened by the demands placed on the body by stress, which actually can worsen the deficiencies themselves.
+Deficiencies can be worsened by the demands placed on the body by stress, which actually can worsen the deficiencies themselves.
 It's a catch-22 of sorts.
-This is why mental health and wellness is just as important as your physical being.
-“When your body is experiencing prolonged stress and a never ending task list, it continues releasing adrenaline and cortisol hormones into your bloodstream to combat the stress,” explains Dr. Lam.
+This is why mental health and wellness are just as important as your physical being.
+“When your body is experiencing prolonged stress and a never-ending task list, it continues releasing adrenaline and cortisol hormones into your bloodstream to combat the stress,” explains Dr. Lam.
 “This can lead to a disruption of your NeuroEndoMetabolic Stress Response System that can lead your body to Adrenal Fatigue Syndrome.
 This can lead to a weakened immune system, weakness, headaches, reduced libido, unexplained hair loss, and so much more."

 Essentially, due to excessive stress, your metabolic, hormonal, reproductive, digestive, and other bodily systems are not properly functioning.
 Eating a diet that’s bursting with vitamins and minerals from whole foods not only boosts your mood, but gives your body the vitality and stamina it needs to decrease your risk of countless health conditions down the road.